UCL/MPHY0026/doc/graphics/introduction.rst

 The Marching Cubes algorithm is used to create a surface from voxel data.
 We have already seen this above in the Surface Rendering example.

 The Marching cubes [Lorensen1987]_ was published in 1987.
-The core of the algorithm is explained by the following diagram.
+The core of the algorithm is explained by the following diagram and video.

 .. figure:: MarchingCubesIllustration.png
   :alt: 3 Cases from The Marching Cubes Algorithm